sap-tutorials/Tutorials/tutorials/teched-2016-9/teched-2016-9.md

 [ACCORDION-BEGIN [Step 1: ](Connection to the SAP HANA Cloud Platform)]

-The first step you need is to connect to the [SAP HANA Cloud Platform](https:/account.hanatrial.ondemand.com/) trial system which will be referred to as HCP for the remainder of the tutorial.
+Log into [SAP HANA Cloud Platform](https://account.hanatrial.ondemand.com) by opening the following URL in a new tab: https://account.hanatrial.ondemand.com

+Make sure you are using the **Europe (Trial)** landscape, and click on your account name to open the cockpit view.

 ![HCP Trial Account](1.png)